Last Updated: October, 2017

 We primarily use personally identifiable WiFi location data to assist individuals who are experiencing WiFi connectivity problems on campus.

 Legal/Health/Safety: In rare cases, data is requested by the Department of Public Safety and Security to address health, safety, legal cases, or ongoing theft investigations.
-All requests of this nature are considered and approved by the Information and Infrastructure Assurance User Advocate group in consultation with the Office of the General Counsel.
+All requests of this nature are considered and approved by the IT User Advocate in consultation with the Office of the General Counsel.

 Research: The U-M community has expressed increasing interest in how location data might be used by individuals, in research, or by the university to advance its mission.
 In response to this increasing interest, we have developed an application that allows individuals to run a report, view and download their personal WiFi location data.
 You should protect this data as you would any other personally identifiable information.